GovindPullagura/Meesho.com-clone/README.md

 ## Credits
 This project was created by Team Indi-Shop.
 The Team Members are

-Names - Github Username
+Names - Github Username.

-1.Govind - GovindPullagura
+1.Govind - GovindPullagura.
-2.Nandhan - nanksi
+2.Nandhan - nanksi.
-3.Manju Sai - rsaimanjunathnaik083
+3.Manju Sai - rsaimanjunathnaik083.
-4.Vibhor - winwithvibhor
+4.Vibhor - winwithvibhor.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.